damianoognissanti/bbl/README.md

 If you have a high DPI monitor and wish to use i3 you have to create the file `.Xresources` with the line `Xft.dpi: 256` (change 256 to the appropriate value by testing a couple of times).
 You also need to add the line `xrdb -merge .Xresources` before `exec i3` in the `.xinitrc` file.

 This should be it.
 Reboot into your new machine, login, type `startx` and you should have everything set up.
-If you wish to log in to your window manager directly after login (without typing `startx`) you can add a file named `.bash_profile` to your home folder with the following lines:
+If you wish to log in to your window manager directly after login (without typing `startx`) you can add this to your `.profile` file:

 ```
 # Run startx if on tty1